chaeeon-lim/SoccerDatabase/README.md

 This document instruct how to run this program.
 There is 3 things you need to implement it.

+	These things must be done below this sentence.
 	* Download this program
 	* Download database configuration file in the program (in case of network protection, config file is in the other drive)